DandelionSprout/adfilt/Wiki/SyntaxMeaningsThatAreActuallyHumanReadable.md

 * `$cookie=`: Blocks cookies with specific names.
 * `$cookie=` + `maxAge`: Changes the cookie to have an expiration time in seconds.
 * `$cookie=` + `same-site`: Changes the cookie to use the "Lax" mode of `samesite` known from the `Set-Cookie` browser HTTP response system.
 * `$mp4`: Seems to be equivalent to `$redirect=noopmp4`, but does not require any AdGuard trust rights.
-Allegedly to be obsoleted soon.
+Was allegedly to be obsoleted soon as of 2021.
 * `@@` + `$urlblock`: Turns off file-request blocking entirely while on that domain.

 ## AdGuard for [Windows/Mac/Android] only: